We meet once each month except December, July and August. Visitors

 to use temporary accomodation.

-Our February meeting will be held at Pulford Village Hall.
+Our April and May meetings will be held at Saltney Community Centre.
 (Directions)

-The venue for the remaining meetings has not yet been fixed
+The venue for the June meeting has not yet been fixed

 but will be listed here as soon as it has.